NeugebauerLab/PABPN1_phosphorylation/README.md

 # Plotting and correlative analyses

-Code for making plots and carrying out statistical and correlative comparisons (e.g. tail length vs. RNA stability) can be found the attached jupyter notebooks.
+Code for making plots and carrying out statistical analyses and correlative comparisons can be found the attached jupyter notebooks.

 Code is arranged according to Figure number.